C3. Coding

 (Move token), (Pause for 1 second), (Stamp)

 This pattern is repeated throughout the code.
-It can be reduced with a loop.
+The number of lines in the code can be reduced by using a loop command.

-1. If students are beginning their exploration of coding, it would be beneficial to show them, through trial and error, how to modify the code to insert loops.
+- If students are beginning their exploration of coding, it would be beneficial to show them, through trial and error, how to alter the code to insert loops.
 By modeling their suggestions, students can work together to find a solution to the problem.

-2. If students have a little more experience with the coding software, pairs or even individual work would be beneficial for students to discover code sequences in their own way that will represent the mathematical situation.
+- If students have a little more experience with the coding program, have students work as pairs or as individuals to discover how they can sequence their code sequences to represent the mathematical situation.

-3. If students' experience and comfort levels vary widely in the class group, random or purposeful groupings could put them in a peer learning situation.
-Teachers could also use this opportunity to provide explicit instruction in small groups based on student needs.
+- If students' experience and comfort levels vary widely in the class, use random or purposeful groupings.
+Teachers can use this opportunity to provide explicit instruction in small groups based on student needs.

 Example of Pseudocode and Code that Represents the Piggy Bank Situation with Loops